 The Geiger–Müller Tube

 Having discussed the nature of radiation and the four primary types of ionizing radiation, we will now move to discussing how a Geiger counter operates.
+This tube is the key element that enables the Geiger counter uses discussed above.
 Please see the figure below for the following discussion.

-The key element within a Geiger counter is a Geiger tube that consists of two electrodes separated by a mixture of gases.
+The nuclear radiation detector within a Geiger counter is a Geiger tube that consists of two electrodes separated by a mixture of gases sealed within a tube that is typically made of metal.
 High voltage is applied to the electrodes which creates an electrical field within the chamber.

 200 South Wilcox Street #448